LoyolaChicagoBooks/introcs-csharp/rst/problem-solving-replace.rst

 like ``s`` and ``target``, and given the limited set of approaches you have in a programming language, the complexion of this problem changes completely.
-Many students guess the general problem will be nearly as simple as the concrete exmples they do in their heads, and then get very discouraged when the answer does not flow out of them.
+Many students guess the general problem will be nearly as simple as the concrete examples they do in their heads, and then get very discouraged when the answer does not flow out of them.
 In fact it takes practice and experience, and it is easier to handle if you acknowledge that up front!